 He is not seeking a career as a professional photographer, but rather created this website an outlet for his many photographs of Raton and Northeastern New Mexico.
 “What good are they if no one sees them?”

 Bob Wick’s first published photo appeared in the September 25, 2014 edition of the Raton Comet.
 Some of his photos were displayed on Norteno1.Blogspot.com during that website’s coverage of the Track Fire in 2011.
 His first public showing of framed photography was at the 2014 Ralph Solano Memorial Photography Exhibit and Sale held at the Old Pass Gallery in Raton, where he also sold his first photograph.
 Steve Stucker of KOB (Albuquerque television) has featured Bob Wick’s weather-related photos on television broadcasts.

-More recently his photos have been used on websites of the following organizations:
+More recently his photos have been used by the following organizations, online or in print:

 - Casey Industrial, private company

 - KRTN, Raton radio station and local news

 - New Mexico State Parks, official government website